 Cabo Rico 38

-Cabo Rico has had a lot of success with their 38 models, and they’re still considered one of the most prominent cruising boats still on the water.
-The Costa Rica based company is still manufacturing boats today.
+Cabo Rico is consistently successful with its 38 models, and they remain one of the most prominent cruising boats on the water.

-Internally, this boat has many features required for a bluewater cruiser: Large water and fuel tanks, a solid design with balsa wood cores for thermal and noise insulation, and an overall seaworthy design.
+Internally, this boat has various features required for a bluewater cruiser: Large water and fuel tanks, a solid design with balsa wood cores for thermal and noise insulation, and an overall seaworthy design.

-While this boat wasn’t built to win races, it is a fantastic choice for a cruiser.
+While this boat wasn’t meant to win races, it is a fantastic choice for a cruising vessel.

 Prices range between $30,000 and $80,000.